 Changing Views – 20 Years of Art Collection Deutsche Börse runs until 7 July.
 Find out more here.

-Lead image: The Opening, from the series Tankstelle, 2005. © Tobias Zielony / Courtesy the artist.
+Lead image: Richard Mosse, South Kivu from the series The Enclave 2012. © Richard Mosse / courtesy of the artist.